zigasancin/wordpress-optimization-toolbox/plugins/wp-optimize/readme.txt

 * Fix Interface

 == Upgrade Notice ==
-* 2.2.12 : Improve orphaned relationships data optimization.
-Bug fixes.
-A recommended update for all.
+* 2.2.13 : The informational list of WP core tables missed some possible extra tables on multisite.
+Detect more relationships between tables and plugins in orphaned database tables optimization.